 - Plant pots: a ceramic plant pot can be good at resisting heat and providing a cool shady spot for your rodents.
 Chinchilla cooling ledges are also good.

-Available from online petshops such as Equinecaninefeline and on Ebay, these are digestible cotton pods where your rodent must chew on to open and release the bedding.
+Available from online petshops and on Ebay, these are digestible cotton pods where your rodent must chew on to open and release the bedding.
 It provides them with excellent nesting material, keeps teeth nice and trim and provides great fun.